bpuig/laravel-subby/docs/v5.x/README.md

    subscriber's subscription stays as it was, price, invoicing and features are "frozen" unless manually synchronized with related plan.

-## Extensions
+## Other features

-- [Laravel Subby Schedule](https://github.com/bpuig/laravel-subby-schedule): For scheduling your plan changes in the future.
+- [Schedule](models/plan-subscription-schedule-model.md): Ability to schedule one or multiple plan changes in the future.

 ## Considerations